2024-25 Edition

 Lightweight Structures

-A sample program of study chart for the major in Materials Science and Engineering is available in the Undergraduate Student Affairs Office.
+A sample program of study for the major in Materials Science and Engineering is available in the Undergraduate Student Affairs Office.
 Students should keep in mind that this program is based upon a sequence of prerequisites, beginning with adequate preparation in high school mathematics, physics, and chemistry.
-Students who are not adequately prepared, or who wish to make changes in the sequence for other reasons, must have their program approved by their faculty advisor.
+Students who are not adequately prepared, or who wish to make changes in the sequence for other reasons, must have their program approved by the MSE undergraduate program advisor.
 Materials Science and Engineering majors are encouraged to consult with academic counselors as needed, and students who are academically at risk are mandated to see a counselor as frequently as deemed necessary by the advising staff.

 Sample Program of Study — Materials Science and Engineering